Ignite Your Faith

-Ignite Your Faith was a print magazine for Christian highschool students.
+Ignite Your Faith was a print magazine for Christian high school students.
 Founded in 1944 as Youth for Christ Magazine, its name was changed to Campus Life in 1965 and to Ignite Your Faith in 2006.
-Officially closed in 2009, it continues as a website of archived content.
+It officially shut down in 2009.

 History

 Youth for Christ magazine was founded in 1944 as an organ of the network of independent evangelistic youth rallies that was coalescing into the organization Youth for Christ (YFC).
 In the early years, the publication focused on the evangelistic programs of its parent organization, featuring coverage of YFC's international efforts and the rise to fame of Billy Graham, who had begun his career as an evangelist employed by YFC.
 In the 1950s and beyond it expanded its focus to discussing current cultural and social concerns from a Christian perspective.
 In October 1965, the name of the magazine was changed to Campus Life, the same name YFC had begun using for its local high school clubs.
-In late 1980, the magazine was sold to Campus Life Publications, Inc, a new nonprofit focused solely on the publishing of Campus Life magazine.